robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 *Variable files* provide a powerful mechanism for creating and sharing variables.
 For example, they allow values other than strings and enable creating variables dynamically.
-Their flexibility comes from the fact that they are created using Python code, which also makes them somewhat more complicated than `Variable sections`_.
+Their flexibility comes from the fact that they are created using Python or YAML, which also makes them somewhat more complicated than `Variable sections`_.

 .. contents::
    :depth: 2